dustinpfister/blog_posts/_posts/js-json-parse.md

 layout: post
 categories: js
 id: 619
-updated: 2020-02-28 12:05:52
+updated: 2020-06-21 10:45:27
-version: 1.5
+version: 1.6
 ---

 This will be a quick post on the [JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method which is a native javaScript built in way to parse a JSON string into a workable object at least on all modern platforms anyway.
-The use of the method is fairly straight forward just call the method off of the json object and pass a json string to parse into an object, the returned object is then the workable object from that json string.
+The use of the method is fairly straight forward just call the method off of the JSON object and pass a JSON string to parse into an object, the returned object is then the workable object from that json string.

 There are still a few additional things a javaScript developer should be ware of such as browser support, what happens when an invalid string is passed, and some additional related methods and features.
+So in this post I will be touching base on some additional things to work with when using JSON parse such as the [try catch](/2019/03/02/js-javascript-try/) statement.

 <!-- more -->